 Okay.
 Now that you’ve got the 411 on how to topstitch and edgestitch for beautiful results, let’s learn…

-How to Topstitch or Edgestitch Like a Pro
+How to Edgestitch Like a Pro

 I love to be precise.
 And one of the best ways to topstitch or edgestitch precisely is by using a blindhem presser foot and a quarter-inch foot.